2020 will not be the year of AI, but you’re sure going to hear a lot about it

-While AI, augmented reality and things like blockchain work on closing the gap between market promise and market reality, plenty of other important trends are set to hit the Australian real estate sector in 2020.
+While AI augmented reality and things like blockchain work on closing the gap between market promise and market reality, plenty of other important property management trends are set to hit the Australian real estate sector in 2020.
 Here are six you’ll want to know about before it’s too late.

 #1 Email unsubscribes will increase, no matter how good your letters are.